 - Your final invoice (after you drop off).

-This separation is intentional so you can clearly distinguish between the Hertz rental rate and the mandatory government road contribution.
+This separation is intentional so you can clear distinguish the mandatory government contribution from the rental rate.

 What Does This Law Mean for Fuel Prices?